MARS-UVA/exercises/README.md

     * Make sure the answer is an integer (int).
     * Write a test for the boiling point of water (100C = 212F). in Main.java.
     * Write a test for negative values to ensure your code handles those correctly (-10C = 14F).

+# Linux Exercises
+1. Oh no!
+I put the log in the wrong place.
+The file is called otherLog.txt, and I accidentally put it in resources.
+It should go in logs.
+Please move it!
+2.